 Tiny homes cost less than traditional homes, it’s true.
 Yet the costs of tiny homes are climbing, and some of them are just silly high prices for as little as you are getting.

 Financing for a tiny home isn’t as cheap as home financing.
 There are loans for tiny homes, but they tend to have higher interest rates than a mortgage loan.
 The rates are on par with vehicle, boat, and RV financing rates.

 The cost of the actual tiny home is just one part of the puzzle.
 You still need to have land to park it on.
 If you own the land – great!

-If you don’t own land, this is where the costs can start to increase.
+Don’t own land?
+This is where the costs can start to increase.
 If you don’t have a benevolent friend who is willing to give you a spot of their land for free, then you’ll need to rent space from somewhere.
 So, really, you are paying for rent as well as paying for a mortgage of your tiny home if you didn’t pay for it in cash.

 Transportation costs can be a chunk of change (see above).

 Storage is going to be an issue.
 If you can downsize your entire life to fit into your tiny home for all seasons, that would be great.
 But many people honestly can’t.

 Think about it.
 Live in a place where it snows or ices?
 Where are you going to store the shovel, snow boots, and other safety items you need for the cold?
 Love the great outdoors?
 Do you have enough room for kayaks, bikes, hiking essentials, backpacks, outdoor gear, etc?
 Got kids?
 Is there enough room for their toys, clothes, homework essentials, and other gadgets that come along with raising children?

 If the answer is no, and you don’t have a family member willing to give you a part of their basement for storage for free, then you’ve got to pay for a storage unit.
 It’s more common than you think among tiny home dwellers, and it’s just another expense to add onto the cost of living each month.